Thursday, December 30, 2021

 That audacious modernist architecture became a cosmopolitan site, Asiatics establishing themselves there from 1975."

-Rejection of the "audacious modernist architecture" is not mentioned or "Asiatics establishing themselves there" explained.
+Rejecting the "audacious modernist architecture" is not mentioned nor is "Asiatics establishing themselves there" explained.

-By listing details of little interest they turn people away from history itself.
+By listing details of little interest such signs turn people away from history itself.

 For other examples please click here